 Major public works contracts

-S Pearson & Son won the contract to construct the Blackwall tunnel underneath the River Thames in 1892.
-Upon completion in 1897 it was the largest underwater tunnel in the world, and established the reputation of the firm.
+S Pearson & Son won the contract to construct the Blackwall tunnel underneath the River Thames in London in 1892.
+It was the largest underwater tunnel in the world upon completion in 1897, and established the reputation of the firm.

 Pearson embarked upon a £2 million project to provide a drainage canal for Mexico City, which had experienced seasonal flooding, in 1890.
 The Grand Canal in Mexico City was completed to schedule and on budget in 1896.